bencvt/LibShapeDraw/README.md

     the LibShapeDraw jar.
 Add `,%(DirJars)s/bin/LibShapeDraw-VERSION-dev.jar`
     (changing `VERSION` as appropriate) to the end of the line.

+4.  **If you are using ModLoader, also copy the LibShapeDraw jar to `jars/mods`.** Skip this step if you're using Forge.

-4.  **If you prefer to use an IDE, add the LibShapeDraw jar to the Eclipse project's build path.** Go to the Project Explorer pane and expand `jars/bin`.
+5.  **If you are using Eclipse, add the LibShapeDraw jar to the project's build build path.** Go to the Project Explorer pane and expand `jars/bin`.
     Right-click the LibShapeDraw jar, Build Path, Add to Build Path.

     The dev release also includes the source code for convenience, giving you easy access to the Javadocs in your IDE.